Visit Jaffa Flea Market, Tel Aviv

 Admittedly, the Jaffa Flea market contains a lot of what the western world would consider to be junk.
 I was particularly keen to understand who would be in the market from broken cameras and second hand shoes.
 However this adds to the markets charm.
 It is a glimpse into a world where necessity is more important than materialism.

 If you want to find out more about Jaffa Flea Market, see reviews from other visitors at TripAdvisor.

 Following your trip to Jaffa Flea Market, make a visit to Ali Caravan for lunch.
 This unassuming café serves some of the best hummus in Tel Aviv and is a 15 minute walk from the market.

 Want to see more?
-Give us a follow!Follow LSMTravel on WordPress.com
+For more guidance on Tel Aviv, see the following blogs:Follow LSMTravel on WordPress.com

 Add this to your boards on Pinterest below.